 - Metallurgy – what are the risks associated with the process flow sheet including potential discharge and reagent use?

-- Water usage/management – has the project’s hydrology and hydrogeology been properly studied and understood?
-Are there appropriate water management/usage plans in place?
+- Emissions and water usage/management – has the project’s emissions, hydrology and hydrogeology been properly studied and understood?
+Are there appropriate management/usage plans in place?

 - Tailings management – what are the risk factors associated with the tailings management plan, both during operations and post-closure?